SERVIR-WA/GALUP/training/2_rs/Exercises/M2_exercise1.md

-# Module 2 Exercise 1
+# Module-2 Exercise
 ## Description
-In this exercise, we will cover satellite dataset visualization using GEE.
+In this exercise, we will cover Landsat dataset visualization using GEE.

-## Skills Practices
+## Skills Developed
-* Understand how to import and filter a dataset in GEE
+* Understand how to import and filter RS products in GEE
 * Create a visual map using specific bands
 * Identify satellite differences over various years and regions